 "As a nation, we in Denmark understand your scepticism about the EU, perhaps better than any other country.
-Three times we voted no -- in 1992, 2000 and 2015 -- but never out," the right-wing daily wrote in an editorial it posted in both English
+Three times we voted no -- in 1992, 2000 and 2015 -- but never out," the right-wing daily wrote in an editorial it posted in both English and Danish.

 "Let us stay and fight for pragmatic, better and more sustainable European solutions," it said, adding that Britain's voice was needed in the EU to "fight for free trade and (for) breaking down regulation and bureaucracy."

 A cartoon on the paper's front page showed a door marked with an EU flag slamming shut on a half naked man with a bowler hat and an umbrella, tearing off his Union Jack suit as it closed behind him.